Skip to main content

 docker restart web

-β€’ Stops then starts a container
+β€’ Stops then starts the same container instance

-β€’ equivalent to stop + start.
+β€’ equivalent to stop + start; preserves the writable layer.

 docker pause